godotengine/godot-docs/getting_started/workflow/best_practices/autoloads_versus_internal_nodes.rst

 Until Godot 3.1, another use was just for convenience: autoloads have a global variable for their name generated in GDScript, allowing you to call them from any script file in your project.
-But now, you can use the ``class_name`` keyword instead to get autocompletion for a type in your entire project.
+But now, you can use the ``class_name`` keyword instead to get auto-completion for a type in your entire project.

 .. note::